cesar-ilharco/acl-2020/_pages/calls/papers.md

 unpublished research in all aspects of automated language processing.</p>

 <h2>Topics</h2>
-Relevant topics for the conference include, but are not limited to, the following areas (in alphabetical order):<br>
+Relevant topics for the conference include, but are not limited to, the following areas (in alphabetical order):<br><br>
     » Cognitive Modeling and Psycholinguistics <br>
     » Computational Social Science and Social Media <br>
     » Dialogue and Interactive Systems<br>